Kapitza Club

 The Kapitza Club was a group of physicists who met informally in the 1920s and 1930s in Cambridge, England.
-The group was founded by Russian physicist Peter Kapitza.
+The group was founded by Soviet physicist Peter Kapitza.

-In The Making of the Atomic Bomb, author Richard Rhodes describes the Kaptiza Club:
+In The Making of the Atomic Bomb, author Richard Rhodes describes the Kapitza Club:

 Graham Farmelo describes the founding of the Kapitza Club in The Strangest Man: The Hidden Life of Paul Dirac, Mystic of the Atom: